mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 Highest Record Sequence Received:

-: A 64-bit unsigned integer indicating the highest TLS record sequence number received on this TCP connection.
+: A 64-bit unsigned integer indicating the highest TLS record sequence number received on the connection indicated by the Connection ID.

 ### New Token frame